Nov 2022: Google Business Profile Changes how you Manage your Business Profile.

 It’s very important to respond to all reviews, whether they’re positive or negative.
 Always thank the customer for leaving feedback and acknowledge what they have said in the review.
 If you’re responding to a negative review, try to take the discussion offline – invite them in for a chat to discuss their concerns.
 If others can see that you deal with criticism and conflict in a professional manner, they will be more likely to trust you.

 In its constant effort to connect a business with its customers, Google has added a messaging service.
 Customers can make enquiries about your product or service directly from your Google My Business listing.
-Messages will appear in a messages app that you will have to download.
 This element on Google My Business will help you to connect with your consumers at a much faster pace while also creating a more human relationship.

 Your response time is recorded by Google to give users an estimate of how long you take to get back to people.
 You may have noticed it already – “Typically responds in a day”.
 To give a good impression and encourage users to get in contact, respond as promptly as you can.